maxdan94/mocda/README.md

 ## Compile ##

-type "make" to compile the C codes.
+type "make" to compile the C code.

 ## Usage ##